ENTRY6 March 2026

 • After rounding the bluffs you are now on a more sedate gravel road for the next 20km.
 Heat Break Hill is the last hill climb out of the Timaru Creek.
 After that the road takes you back to the Lake Hawea Motor Inn.

-• The finish line is in the Lake Hawea Motor Inn and your journey will end here, in the garden bar, flaked out on the grass, listening to some pleasant music with a cheeky little pinot or a cold beer (or three!).
+• The finish line is on the park by the Community Centre and your journey will end here, flaked out on the grass, listening to some pleasant music with a cheeky little pinot or a cold beer (or three!).

 DOC-Approved-label-180copy